gristlabs/grist-help/help/en/docs/team-sharing.md

 team site.

-All documents within the site will be accessible to those people, unless you turn off the "Inherit access" sharing option for individual [workspaces](workspaces.md) or [documents](sharing.md).
+All documents within the site will be accessible to those people, unless you turn off the 'Inherit access' sharing option for individual [workspaces](workspaces.md) or [documents](sharing.md).

 ## Roles